John Lowe (darts player): Career

 Lowe played at the Alexandra Palace in 1980 in front of 7,000 people in the News of the World Championship.

-Lowe also dominated the British Pentathlon event, winning it ten times, including six in a row from 1982–1987.
-He stopped entering the event as the prizemoney had not changed in 12 years and it cost players £100 to enter, plus expenses.
+Lowe also dominated the British Pentathlon event, winning it ten times, including six in a row from 1982 to 1987.
+He stopped entering the event because the prizemoney had not changed in 12 years and cost players £100 to enter, plus expenses.

-Lowe was secretary of the World Professional Dart Players Association (later to become the Professional Dart Players Association (PDPA)), and in 2005, enjoyed a testimonial year in the sport to commemorate his 30th year as a professional.
-He attempted to qualify for the World Championship each year until 2008, but fell short in the early qualifying rounds.
-After joining a short-lived venture, the Setanta Sports-televised BetFred League of Legends in 2008, Lowe became ineligible to compete at the PDC World Championship so could not attempt to qualify for the 2009 event.
+Lowe was secretary of the World Professional Dart Players Association (later to become the Professional Dart Players Association (PDPA)), and, in 2005, he enjoyed a testimonial year in the sport to commemorate his 30th year as a professional.
+He attempted to qualify for the World Championship each year until 2008, but he fell short in the early qualifying rounds.
+After this, he joined a short-lived venture, the Setanta Sports–televised BetFred League of Legends in 2008.

 Post-darts career

 In May 2009, Lowe released a book, The Art of Darts, in which he offered his personal insights into the game to both amateur and aspiring professional dart players.
 In 2013, The Art of Darts was produced in app-form for the iPhone and iPad.

 In 2014, Lowe was one of several celebrities to take part in ITV's new game show Amazing Greys, in which members of the public take on icons of British sport and entertainment.